eme64/blog/_posts/2026-03-20-Simple-Vectorized-Algorithms.md

 }
 ```

-Running the benchmark on an array with `300` elements on my `x64 AVX512` laptop, and a `aarch64 NEON` OCI machine:
+Running the benchmark on an array with `300` elements on my `x64 AVX512` laptop, and an `aarch64 NEON` OCI machine:

 <img width="550" alt="map performance 300" src="https://github.com/user-attachments/assets/0cb8b03e-c264-4e9e-b14a-73cc3f8036a2" />